 B. Vithal

-B. Vithal was born in Maharashtra in 1935.
-At the early age of five, he started sketching Lord Ganesh and other deities in chalk on his slate.
-Coming from this inspiration, all his works were inspired by Hindi mythology, philosophy and ancient Indian art.
-He studied at the Sir J.J.
-School of Art, Mumbai and secured a diploma in sculpture.
-He excelled in the live model studio classes and the emphasis on the study of the human form.
-He met his wife and fellow artist B Prabha at J J School of Art.
+B. Vithal (1935-1992) was born in Maharashtra.
+By the age of five, he had already begun to sketch Lord Ganesh and other deities – a theme which continuously inspired his works throughout his career.
+He studied at the J.J.
+School of Art and graduated with a diploma in sculpture.
+It was also where he excelled in the live model studio classes where he met his wife and fellow artist, B. Prabha.

-During his career, Vithal diverted to sign board painting and designing of event stages and pavilions to earn a living, as he was going through a financial hardship.
-By this, he learnt to use various mediums and allowed him to understand the plasticity of a tactile medium.
-He worked with graphite, watercolour, chalk, oil, stone, bronze, aluminium and fiberglass amongst other mediums.
+Parallel to his artistic career, Vithal painted sign boards and designed event stages and pavilions due to financial hardship.
+As a result, he became adept in various materials, which allowed him to understand the plasticity of a tactile medium.
+He worked with a number of different mediums, including graphite, watercolour, chalk, oil, stone, bronze, aluminium, and fibreglass.

-In his paintings, he experimented with abstractionism, but retained the lyricism he felt was important in his work.
-He mostly painted on large canvases and handled the entire surface with ease, creating unusual textures and depths.
-Bulls, horses, musicians, nudes, and people of Maharashtra are some of the most painted subjects by the artist.
+His paintings experiment with abstractionism but retain the lyricism he thought to be important.
+Vithal mainly painted on large canvases and handled the entire surface with ease, creating unusual textures and depths.
+Bulls, horses, musicians, nudes, and people of Maharashtra are some of his main subjects.

-In the mature phase of his career, Vithal focused on sculptures.
-He thought the process of making a sculpture was a more tangible experience than painting.
-Known for his bulls, his three-dimensional works are based on forms of humans and animals incorporated with elements from his locale in Maharashtra.
+At the peak of his career, Vithal focused on sculptures.
+He believed the process of making a sculpture to be a more tangible experience compared to painting.
+His three-dimensional works are based on forms of humans and animals incorporated with elements from his locale in Maharashtra.

-His sculptures were known for their monumentality and his paintings captured the intimate.
-But in both mediums, there was an understanding of the human form.
-It was noteworthy how he shifted from two-dimensional to three-dimensional and vice-versa with ease.
-His works were based on aesthetic forms, structures, textures, colour and composition.
-He always paid great attention to the workmanship, technique and his iconographic rendering.
+His sculptures are known for their monumentality whereas his paintings capture the intimate.
+However, in both mediums there is an understanding of the human form.
+It is unusual how he shifted between two-dimensional and three-dimensional with such ease.
+Vithal’s worlds were based on aesthetic forms, structures, textures, colour, and composition.
+He always paid great attention to the workmanship, technique, and his iconographic rendering.

-Vithal lived and worked in Mumbai and passed away in 1992.
+Vithal lived and worked in Bombay until he passed away in 1992.

 Works